 How did St. Lydia's get started?

-St. Lydia’s was founded by our Pastor, Emily Scott, in the fall of 2008 in collaboration with congregants, friends, mentors, and colleague Rachel Pollak Kroh.
+St. Lydia’s was founded by Emily Scott in the fall of 2008 in collaboration with congregants, friends, mentors, and colleague Rachel Pollak Kroh.
 We met in the home of one of our congregants, then began to partner with a Lutheran congregation in the East Village, called Trinity Lower East Side.
 A year later, we brought Rachel on board as our first Community Coordinator, and began to worship every Sunday evening.
 In the summer of 2011, our congregation affiliated with the Evangelical Lutheran Church in America, and developed a partnership with the Episcopal Diocese of Long Island.
 We worshipped for over two years at the Brooklyn Zen Center, then raised funds to move to our own storefront at 304 Bond Street in Brooklyn.
-In the Spring of 2017.
 Here, we have built a strong relationship with our neighborhood and developed a voice for justice in our city.
-In Spring, 2017, our founding pastor announced her departure, and we began a search for our next pastor and leader.
-To hear the more about how St. Lydia’s got off the ground, listen to our Emily Scott’s interview on Spiritually Speaking.
+In Spring 2017, our founding pastor announced her departure, and we began a search for our next pastor and leader.
+To hear the more about how St. Lydia’s got off the ground, listen to Emily Scott’s interview on Spiritually Speaking.